 161. Analytic Geometry and Calculus.
 One term.
 Credit three hours.
-Prerequisite, Mathematics 133 or its equivalent.
+Prerequisites, Mathematics 129 and 133 or their equivalent.

 ENGLISH

 The following course is offered by the Department of English in the College of Arts and Sciences.

 111, 112.
 Introductory Course in Reading and Writing.
 Throughout the year.
 Credit three hours a term.
 English 111 is a prerequisite of 112.
 The aim of this course is to increase the student's ability to communicate his own thought and to understand the thought of others.